 2. Access to legacy data

-What To Do Before Introducing Microsoft Copilot
+To-Do Before Introducing Microsoft Copilot

 1. Prevent Access to Legacy Data